farazfp/PQ-NMGlossary-/content/index.md

- ### Introduction
+# Introduction

-  This page establishes a comprehensive mapping between the rich interdisciplinary vocabulary of the New Materialism Almanac and a research focus on the entanglement of technology, writing, and pedagogy in higher education.
+  This page establishes a comprehensive mapping between the rich interdisciplinary vocabulary of New Materialism, Posthumanism and a research focus on the entanglement of technology, writing, and pedagogy in higher education.
 By engaging with these concepts in a postqualitative research orientation, the mapping seeks to illuminate how human and nonhuman agencies converge—whether in the affective experiences emerging from GenAI/LLM interactions, the cyborgification of modern writing practices, or in innovative pedagogical strategies.
 In each case, it is intended to provide a foundation for extrapolating further theoretical development and guiding empirical inquiry.

 ---
 - # A
 - ### [[Affective Method]]